Rockypocky77/ChancifySATPrep/sat1.md

 A) Accept the findings while emphasizing limitations in generalizing from limited-duration, restricted-scale experiments to universal permanent implementation
 B) Reject the existence or validity of the Finnish experimental program and its reported outcomes
 C) Conclude that the trial demonstrates complete absence of implementation risks and validates universal adoption
-D) Assert that cultural factors have no bearing on UBI policy discussions and can be completely ignored
+D) Assert that cultural factors have minimal bearing on UBI policy discussions and can be largely ignored

 Unlike Passage 1, Passage 2 places particular emphasis on